VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

     NULL
 };

-secure int32 VUEngine::start(GameState currentGameState)
+int32 main(void)
 {
+    [...]

     VUEngine::secure(&VUEngineAuthorizedClasses);

     [...]
 }
 ```

-In this way, the first call to `VUEngine::secure` secures it so no external class or function can call it again, otherwise, an exception is triggered during runtime in non release builds.
+In this way, the first call to `VUEngine::secure` secures it so no external class or function can call it, otherwise, an exception is triggered during runtime in non release builds.

 The safety checks are removed in release builds to prevent them from impacting the game's performance.